tousifulhaque/LightHART/README.md

 This requirements file doesn't have the instructions to install pytorch.
 Please install pytorch 1.13.0 for the experiments

 ## Get the Dataset
 - Download the SmartFallMM data from [this link](https://github.com/tousifulhaque/smartfallmm.git).
-This is a a private repo so, please ask me to add you as a collaborator to access the dataset.
 Put the dataset under `data` folder.

 ## Choose and configure models